bitnami/containers/bitnami/elasticsearch/README.md

 ## Connecting to other containers

-Using [Docker container networking](https://docs.docker.com/engine/userguide/networking/), a Elasticsearch server running inside a container can easily be accessed by your application containers.
+Using [Docker container networking](https://docs.docker.com/engine/userguide/networking/), an Elasticsearch server running inside a container can easily be accessed by your application containers.

 Containers attached to the same network can communicate with each other using the container name as the hostname.